 Virtalis ActiveCube with Visionary Render for Beuth University of Applied Sciences, Berlin

-Berlin’s Beuth University of Applied Sciences has just installed a Virtalis ActiveCube display system, two ActiveDesks with z-Spaces and a suite of Virtalis’ Visionary Render VR software.
+Berlin’s Beuth University of Applied Sciences has just installed a Virtalis ActiveCube display system, including a suite of Virtalis’ Visionary Render VR software.

 To receive funding for the VR technology, the Department of Mechanical Engineering submitted a competitive bid to the Hochschule and was one of four projects chosen.